 Not sure if what you need is found in an e-journal, digital collection, database, or someplace else?
-Still can’t tell what Special Collections or Scholar Commons is?
+Still can’t tell what Special Collections or Digital Commons @ USF is?
 Read on!

 The USF Libraries hold over 2 million volumes, including print books and ebooks.
-Find information on what print and digital books we have in the USF Libraries catalog.
-For more information on ebook platforms and publisher restrictions on downloading or printing ebooks, see this guide to ebook collections.
+Find information on what print and digital books we have in the USF Libraries catalog

 Providing open, online access to research and primary sources.
 Through Digital Collections, you can access digitized materials from the USF Libraries Special Collections, the Digital Heritage & Humanities Collections, as well as collections created through partnerships with other libraries and repositories around the world.